RhythmicExcellence/rhythmicexcellence.london/src/pages/news/re-series-match-1.md

 Thanks to all our judges: *Rebecca Bunce* (D3/4), *Stefano Sirianni* (D1/2), *Johanna Chudzik* (A) and *Francesca fazzari* (E).

 Looking forward for the second match planned on Friday 4th June.

+Follow our [IG](https://www.instagram.com/rhythmic_excellence/) account to see more videos and pictures of our beauties!

 ![](/assets/screenshot-2021-05-17-at-10.31.04.png)